Relief for Failure to Timely Renew Liquor License

 New Jersey Attorneys For Liquor Licenses

 Failure to properly apply for a Special Ruling can result in a denial of your request.
 This will not simply close your business for the year but it will prevent your license from possibly ever being renewed, thus eliminating any value it may have.
-For more information or a complimentary consultation with an ABC attorney, call 732.858.5857.
+For more information or consultation with an ABC attorney, call 732.858.5857.
 Our law firm can provide you with the expertise required in ABC and liquor license matters.